 Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
 If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
-Fortunately for readers, Motorola Solutions's earnings per share have been growing at 12% a year for the past five years.
-The company has managed to grow earnings at a rapid rate, while reinvesting most of the profits within the business.
-This will make it easier to fund future growth efforts and we think this is an attractive combination - plus the dividend can always be increased later.
+It's encouraging to see Motorola Solutions has grown its earnings rapidly, up 23% a year for the past five years.
+The current payout ratio suggests a good balance between rewarding shareholders with dividends, and reinvesting in growth.
+With a reasonable payout ratio, profits being reinvested, and some earnings growth, Motorola Solutions could have strong prospects for future increases to the dividend.

-The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
-Motorola Solutions has delivered an average of 12% per year annual increase in its dividend, based on the past 10 years of dividend payments.
+Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
+Motorola Solutions has delivered an average of 14% per year annual increase in its dividend, based on the past nine years of dividend payments.
 Both per-share earnings and dividends have both been growing rapidly in recent times, which is great to see.